BryanCasanelli/MNIST-to-PNG/README.md

 The files are decompressed in PNG format and are separated based on their label.

-To excecute the script go to the folder where the files are and type: python3 data_to_img.py
+To excecute the script go to the folder where the MNIST files are and type: python3 data_to_img.py